Vyral/base-template/_posts/2019-08-23-sampling-a-special-food-item-in-hobokens-popular-st--anns-festival.md

   - Real Estate
 excerpt: >-
-  Today I’m taking a break from real estate to attend the St. Ann’s Italian Festival and search for the Mozareppa.
+  Today I’m taking a break from real estate to attend the St. Ann’s Italian Festival and search for the MozzArepa.
 enclosure:
 pullquote: >-
   They sell so many MozzArepas during this particular festival that it’s not